SuryaManavalan/video-editor-agent/README.md

 - 🗣️ Speaker diarization using pyannoteAI
 - 📝 Audio transcription using OpenAI Whisper
 - 🔀 Automatic merging of diarization and transcription results
+- ✂️ Trim pauses longer than 5 seconds from videos
 - ⚡ Skip already processed files automatically

 ## File Structure